Generalized bipyramids and hyperbolic volumes of alternating $k$-uniform tiling links: Hyperbolic polyhedra

 We will often prefer to work in the Poincar\'e ball model for computing lengths and angles.
 Since the two models agree on the sphere at infinity, we can do this by using the Klein model to locate the ideal boundaries of geodesic lines and planes, and then construct the geodesics corresponding to those boundaries in the Poincar\'e model.

 A generalized hyperbolic tetrahedron is fully determined by its six dihedral angles (\cite{Ushijima2006}).
 We can thus specify a tetrahedron with a vector $\Delta = (A, B, C, D, E, F) \in [0,\pi]^6$, with the dihedral angles labelled as in Figure \ref{fig:LabelledTetrahedron}.
 We restrict our attention to \emph{mildly truncated} tetrahedra, those in which truncation planes for distinct ultra-ideal vertices do not intersect within $\mathbb{H}^3$.
 It should be understood that all truncated tetrahedra in this paper are mildly truncated.

-In this case there is a formula for the volume of a generalized tetrahedron in terms of its dihedral angles.
+When the generalized tetrahedron is mildly truncated, there is a formula for its volume in terms of its dihedral angles.

 \begin{thm}[\cite{Ushijima2006}] Given a generalized hyperbolic tetrahedron $\Delta$ with dihedral angles as in Figure \ref{fig:LabelledTetrahedron}, let

 where $\text{Li}_2(z)$ is the dilogarithm function, defined by the analytic continuation of the integral